Introduction to Chair Yoga

 Practice & Teach

-*Enrollments are currently closed - join our interest list below to be the first to know when our next round of enrollments open
+Join our interest list below to be the first to know when details of the new *expanded* offering of this course are confirmed and enrollments open

-Join our interest list to be the first to know when our next round of enrollments open!
+Join our interest list to be the first to know when enrollments are open for our 2023 cohort!

-You can also sign up for your free preview class below.
+You can also sign up for a free preview below.

 We will never share your information.
 Unsubscribe anytime.